Information retrieval in uncertain times

 • For study registries, the task is to expand and open up existing alternatives (e.g., CTIS) or support central platforms (e.g., ISRCTN).

-Appendix A: Evaluation of alternative databases to MEDLINE
+Appendix A: Characteristics of alternatives to the MEDLINE database

-Database (market launch) Provider Type of organization (location) Data pool1 (medicine2) Data sources Search interface and functions Study filter (RCT/NRS/SR) with
+Database (year of the market launch) Provider Type of supplier (location) Data pool1 (medicine2) Data sources Search interface and functions Study filter (RCT/NRS/SR) with

 > 95% sensitivity